IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/05_metadata-keywords.md

 | Class Word    | Description    |   Subclass Word/s |
 | ------------- | ---------------| -------------   |
-| Anisotropy	|The variation of physical properties with direction, usually expressed as a ratio
+| Anisotropy	|The variation of physical properties with direction, usually expressed as a ratio  parallel